Baked Beans Recipe: How to Make Them Perfect Every Time

 Making It a Full Meal with Proteins

-Transform your baked beans into a hearty, protein-packed meal by adding wholesome ingredients.
+Make baked beans more filling by mixing in extra plant-based proteins or other hearty ingredients.
 This customization makes them more filling and versatile for lunch or dinner.

 Chickpeas